 I discovered my love of architecture upon moving to Bristol in 2000.
-Working at the Architecture Centre exposed me to like-minded people and I began sketching the city before starting work.
-Progressing to A4 drawings I held my first exhibition in the Bocabar in Bristol’s Paintworks.
+Working at the Architecture Centre exposed me to the city’s diverse buildings and I began sketching in a book.
+Progressing to A4 drawings and then framing them I held my first exhibition in the Bocabar in Bristol’s Paintworks in the early 2000s.

-Whilst looking at ways to make my artwork unique, I happened upon collage.
-Most artists know the daunting prospect of facing a blank page and by using Chinese Joss Paper or newsprint before beginning a drawing helped solve that dilemma for me.
+Whilst looking at ways to make my artwork unique, I chanced upon collage.
+Most artists know the daunting prospect of facing a white page and I found that gluing Chinese Joss Paper or newsprint on the page before drawing helped solve the empty page dilemma for me.

 It was by accident that I stumbled across my practice of drawing onto lamp shades.
 After attending a lampshade-making workshop at Bristol Folk House I replaced a dirty cream, lamp shade with my new design and was considering what to do with the old shade.
 One day I picked up an archival pen and started drawing buildings onto it and when illuminated found my drawings added interest to an otherwise nondescript shade.
 Giving the present to a relative was met with a welcome response and that has since led to numerous private commissions as each lamp shade is unique.